We are now accepting applications for Winter 2025.

 #6129: Ecologically Aware Gardening Project

-To identify ecological impacts of converting traditional lawns/gardens to an ecologically aware garden that features exclusively native plants.
-The project will compare and contrast these two garden types on variables like macroinvertebrate and soil microbial diversity, plant-pollinator dynamics and hydrological processes.
-The results of this project will benefit the organization by providing information that can lead to furthering environmental awareness, cost savings, community engagement and enhanced biodiversity, amongst others.
-This project will benefit Haliburton County by identifying the benefits of an ecologically aware garden.
-Results can be used to inform the general public about the benefits and identified frameworks for establishing an ecologically aware garden in replacement of traditional lawn management practices.
+The purpose of this project is to identify ecological impacts of converting traditional lawns/gardens to an ecologically aware garden that features exclusively native plants.
+The project will compare and contrast these two garden types on variables like macro-invertebrate and soil microbial diversity, plant-pollinator dynamics and hydro-logical processes.
+The results of this project will be used to benefit the organization by providing information that can lead to furthering environmental awareness, cost savings, community engagement and enhanced biodiversity, and will be used to benefit Haliburton County by identifying the benefits of ecologically aware gardens.
+Results of this project will be used to inform the general public about the benefits and identified frameworks for establishing an ecologically aware garden in replacement of traditional lawn management practices.
+This project is designed to be a full year project from September to April.

 Sustainable Development Goals(s):